7MinSec/KidsMusic/index.md

 Updates and upcoming events
 --------
-Open the [calendar](calendar.md) for all important dates, such as when each  singing group sings up front.
+Open the [calendar](https://sjkidsmusic.com/calendar.md) for all important dates.